Sp1cyP4nda/blog_prod/content/index.md

 Welcome to the Forgotten Skies.

-Bartender turned Information Security and Risk Management (ISRM), I approach this blog with stories, personality, and sarcasm.
+As a bartender turned Information Security and Risk Management (ISRM), I approach this blog with stories, personality, and sarcasm.
 This is a place for me to publish my thoughts, ideas, and journey through the infosec space.
 It's also a place for me to put work instructions I create for fiddly processes I will inevitably forget.